By Christopher J. Leonard, LCSW, M.Ed

 A student may be suffering from anxiety about a situation at school or from depression that makes getting out of bed feel impossible.
 At times, a student may feel a concern for a parent or relative that makes him or her believe he or she must stay home.
 When an attendance problem becomes entrenched in the form of school avoidance or school refusal it takes a sustained, concerted effort by a team of professionals to get the student back to regular school attendance.

 Frequently, both individual and family interventions are needed to help get the student back on track.
-This is where an in-district therapeutic program or therapeutic school can be invaluable.
 Even if a student is simply truant, therapeutic intervention can strongly complement legal intervention.

 Warning Sign #4: